Knowckx/text-calcer/README.md

 ![desc](images/demo-calc.png)

+### New Features
+**July 27, 2025: New One-Click Copy Feature**
+Hover over any result line to reveal a copy icon.
+Simply click it to copy the entire line to your clipboard.

 ### Features
 *   **Basic Arithmetic:** Performs addition, subtraction, multiplication, division, and other standard mathematical operations.
 *   **Multiplication symbols:** For better **markdown** file compatibility, You can choose the multiplication symbol you like.
 "2*3=6" is equals to "2x3=6".
 *   **Equation Solving:** Solves linear equations with a single variable 'a'.